Renee Ridley

 What is your top MCAT tip for applicants preparing to take the exam?

-The difference between success and not success for me was taking an in-person prep course.
+The key to my success was taking an in-person prep course.
 The instructor worked with me on my timing, and I was able to get the score I needed after many practice questions.

 Did you have any fears going into medical school?